 Actin, a highly conserved cytoskeletal protein, is required for several essential eukaryotic processes including cell migration, muscle contraction, and cytokinesis.
 Actin (43 kDa) exists either as a free monomer termed G-actin (globular) or a linear polymer termed F-actin (filamentous).
 Given the asymmetry of G-actin, F-actin has inherent polarity with distinct “pointed” and “barbed” ends.
 Another critical feature of F-actin is its ability to treadmill, wherein G-actin is exchanged from both ends of the filament.
 This property emerges from the ATPase activity of G-actin and confers force-generating capabilities to F-actin.
 Mutations within actin and actin-associated proteins correlate with a variety of human diseases, including deafness and skeletal and cardiac myopathies.

 Ultra-Pure Actin is extracted from rabbit skeletal muscle using an optimized version of the method of Spudich and Watt (1971) and lyophilized by an adaptation of the method of Dráberová et al. (2010).
-The resulting product is >99% pure (Figure 1) and >90% polymerization competent (Figure 2).
-Ultra-Pure Actin is supplied as a white powder with an actin-to-powder weight ratio of 1:3.
+The resulting actin protein is >99% pure (Figure 1) and >90% polymerization competent (Figure 2).
+Ultra-Pure Actin is supplied as a white powder.
 When reconstituted with ultrapure water to 3 mg/ml, the buffer conditions are 2 mM Tris-HCl, 0.2 mM CaCl2, 0.2 mM ATP, 1 mM DTT, and 0.25 M Trehalose, pH 8.0.
 Note that 1 mg actin protein is supplied as 3 mg powder (extra mass attributed to trehalose, a lyoprotectant), and reconstitution/dilution should be based on the actin protein concentration.

-Figure 2: Ultra-Pure Actin is >90% polymerization-competent.
-Ultra-Pure Actin was polymerized in the absence (-PB) or presence (+PB) of Actin Polymer Buffer (10X, Cat.
-No. 000103; 50 mM KCl and 2 mM MgCl2) followed by centrifugation at 48k rpm for 1 hour.
+Ultra-Pure Actin polymerized in the absence (-PB) or presence (+PB) of Actin Polymer Buffer (10X, Cat.
+No. 000103; 50 mM KCl and 2 mM MgCl2) followed by centrifugation at 48k rpm (100k x g) for 1 hour.
 Pellet (P) and supernatant (S) fractions were collected and subjected to SDS-PAGE and Coomassie G250-staining. >90% of Ultra-Pure Actin was incorporated into filaments as determined by measuring the residual protein concentration in the supernatant fraction.